 We would love to pay our authors.
 However, as we neither seek nor accept advertising or charge submission fees, we operate outside the realms of monetary transactions where poets and editors both are paid in literary karma.
 When we become capitalists and begin monetizing this site, we will begin paying our writers.
 Until then, everything is free, your labor as well as ours.
 However, we will nominate work for both the Pushcart and Best of the Net, so we will shout your work from the rooftops (well, virtual rooftops, at least).

 Rights & Rules

 All rights revert to the authors upon publication.
-To get technical, we require First Rights, meaning we want to be the first venue to present the poems to the public.
-This means that we won’t consider poems that have been self-published, published online, or have been posted to blogs, etc., except when posted to closed groups or message boards.
-If Google can find the text of your poem, or it appeared in a book, magazine, or newspaper, then we don’t want it.
+Technically, we require First Rights, meaning we want to be the first venue to present the poems to the public.
+This means that we won’t consider poems that have been self-published, published online, or have been posted to blogs, except when posted to closed groups or message boards.

 We strive to respond to your work in under three months.
 If more than ninety days have gone by without a response, please e-mail us: firstname.lastname@example.org